MrThygesen16/COMP3100Stage2/README.md

     * Might need to for these too:
         * `Server.java`
         * `Job.java`
-4. Once they have appropriate permissions run:
+4. Once files have appropriate permissions go to the src directory
+    * `COMP3100Stage2/src/`
+5. Now finally run this command:
-    * "./test_results `java Client" -o co -c configs/other/`
+    * `./test_results java Client" -o co -c configs/other/`

-### Implemented Algorithims
-- Simple First Fit
-- Custom Algorithm

 ### Group Members for Stage 1
 - Anthony Allan - ` (45634963) `